iliarakh/Term-Summary/summersummary.md

 I then installed Visual studio tools, CMake, Ninja, and conan.
 Visual studio gave me a better user interface to code for a cleaner work enviroment by giving me the tools to edit the visual appearance of my workspace, giving me easy access to github and giving me tools to read and go between my code, CMake is a cross-platform tool that helps manage the build process of software projects.
 It is primarily used to generate build files for different platforms and compilers, making it easier to compile and link code across various environments.
 For my situation CMake helped me link my classes to diffrent main programs and utilize the build system ninja which takes source code and outputs executables.

-After initializing my enviroment I was introduced to github, at the beggining I was using gitbash to upload my code and learned the proper commands to upload, push, pull and other nessarcy commands.
+After initializing my enviroment I was introduced to github, at the beginning I was using gitbash to upload my code and learned the proper commands to upload, push, pull and other nessarcy commands.
 GitHub is a very useful tool to work on projects with, as you can organize your code, share your code, and organize it in a manner such that your team can edit and show where to make changes and organize a project

-## OOP(Object Orianted Programming)
+## OOP(Object Oriented Programming)

-One of the first concepts that I learned was Object Orianted Programming or OOP for short.
+One of the first concepts that I learned was Object Oriented Programming or OOP for short.
 This is a very important concept and the core of the projects that I have created during this semester.

 In OOP, you are focused on creating an object and basing things around it.
 For example, if you have a car, a car is an object but it has certain specifications like year and make.
 In C++, you can define this by using a class and then you name your class.
 For example, `class car` and then inside this class, you can create member variables that are part of this class, for example, `make`, and `year`.
 ```cpp